You Are NYSAE

 - Volunteers who have served for more than three years on the same committee may be asked to serve on a different committee.
 This is designed to help include newer members and rotate proven talent throughout the volunteer structure.

-- You may appeal any of these policies by attaching a letter to the chairman-elect outlining your reactions and/or qualifications.
+- You may appeal any of these policies by attaching a letter to the president outlining your reactions and/or qualifications.

 An estimate of the meetings per year is listed for each standing committee.
 Meetings are held at a variety of sites based on the locations of committee members.
 It is expected that you will attend the Board & Committee Retreat and 2/3rds of scheduled committee and subcommittee meetings.